-Total resource estimate is between and hours, depending on what is identified during the inspection.
+Total resource estimate is between 466 and 556 hours, depending on what is identified during the inspection.
 The inspection hours are broken out by sections as identified below.

+03.01 Review of Program Approval.
+Performed in accordance with section 02.01.
+This estimate is included in the estimate for the review of the program scope.

-03.0 Review of the Program Organization. accordance with section 02.0, which involves a review of programmatic procedures, should take hours.
+03.02 Review of the Program Organization.
+Performed in accordance with section 02.02, which involves a review of programmatic procedures, and should take 120 hours.

-03.0 Review of the Program . accordance with section 02.0, which includes review of drawings, databases, and walk downs, should take on the order of 300-400 hours, depending on issues that arise.
+03.03 Review of the Program Scope.
+Performed in accordance with section 02.03, which includes review of drawings, databases, and walk downs, and should take on the order of 300-400 hours, depending on issues that arise.

-03.0 Review of the Quality Assurance Program. accordance with section 02.0should take on the order of 10 hours.
+03.04 Review of the Quality Assurance Program.
+Performed in accordance with section 02.04 and should take on the order of 10 hours.

-03.0 Review of the Repair/Replacement Program. accordance with section 02.0should take on the order of 10 hours.
+03.05 Review of the Repair/Replacement Program.
+Performed in accordance with section 02.05 and should take on the order of 10 hours.

-03.0 Review of Records. accordance with section 02.0included within the estimate for the review of .
+03.06 Review of Records.
+Performed in accordance with section 02.06 and is included within the estimate for the review of the program organization.

-03.0 Review of Qualification of Personnel. accordance with section 02.0 should take on the order of 16 hours.
+03.07 Review of Qualification of Personnel.
+Performed in accordance with section 02.07 and should take on the order of 16 hours.

-03.0 Review of Reporting Requirements. accordance with section 02.0 i included within the estimate for the review of .
+03.08 Review of Reporting Requirements.
+Performed in accordance with section 02.08 and is included within the estimate for the review of the program organization.

-03.09 Review of Relief Requests. accordance with section 02.0 is included in the estimate for the review of
+03.09 Review of Relief Requests.
+Performed in accordance with section 02.09 and is included in the estimate for the review of the program organization.

 Guidance: If this IP is used to inspect the PSI program and planned ISI program separately, then the resource estimates provided are only valid for the inspection of the PSI program.
 Given that the PSI and ISI program requirements are identical for several inspection areas, the inspectors may take credit for performing portions of the IP once to cover both programs.
 This will result in a decrease in the resources needed to perform the ISI program inspection.